rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 How should the combination `move mut` be handled?
-Should it generate an error or be warned against?
+Should it generate an error or be warned against, working as if it was bare `mut`?
 I believe having the combination of `move` vs `ref` and `mut` vs nothing be as simple as concatenation could be useful for macros.